laravelai/jQueryNLP/README.md

 # jQueryNLP - Brief Introduction
 This application is based on Laravel, jQuery and NLP API ( Currently [TencentAI platform](https://ai.qq.com/doc/nlptrans.shtml) and [TencentCloud platform](https://cloud.tencent.com/product/tmt) ).
 It tries to solve the locale issue of multiple DIVs.

 Laravel has [localization function](https://laravel.com/docs/8.x/localization).
-It's good to use this function for some static text like titles / head lines.
+It's good to use this function for static text like titles, menus or head lines.
 For dynamic content, translation function of browser (e.g. Chrome) is also good enough.
 But it doesn't work in some regions.
 So we use jQuery and the NLP API to translate the dynamic content.
 Then we have a complete solution of localization.

 If you don't use Laravel, you may still use the front-end part of this application by simply setting the source language, target language and updating the ajax response part in Javascript.

-Since most NLP APIs only offer 1M bytes free translation per month, this solution only works for website with limited pages.
+Since most NLP APIs only offer 1M bytes free translation per month, this solution only works for website with limited page view per day.

 ---
 ## Configuration